neochiken/Merethic/README.md

 If you're having issues with installation, check the [troubleshooting page](Troubleshooting.md).

 # Post-Installation
 Almost there but we're not out of the woods yet!
 After Wabbajack has given you the installation successful screen, you're free to close it.
-Navigate to the Tahrovin SE installation folder and run MO2 by double-clicking `ModOrganizer.exe`.
+Navigate to the Merethic installation folder and run MO2 by double-clicking `ModOrganizer.exe`.

 ***DO NOT UNDER ANY CIRCUMSTANCES RUN LOOT.
 The load order is exactly as intended out of the box and you do not need to change it.***

 ## Stock Game
-Tahrovin SE utilises the stock game feature offered by Wabbajack, meaning that Wabbajack will make a local copy of your Skyrim game files during the installation process.
+Merethic utilises the stock game feature offered by Wabbajack, meaning that Wabbajack will make a local copy of your Skyrim game files during the installation process.
 This means that your Steam installation of Skyrim is completely untouched, even by files that go in the game folder such as ENB files.

 ## Creating a desktop shortcut
 Nobody wants to be launching their game via multiple clicks, they want to be able to do it from the desktop!
-This is simple to do - open MO2, ensure **Tahrovin SE** is selected in the dropdown and click the "Shortcut" button.
+This is simple to do - open MO2, ensure **Merethic** is selected in the dropdown and click the "Shortcut" button.
 From the small dropdown menu, click "Desktop".
 Of course, you can always run from inside of MO2 by clicking the "Run" button instead.

 ![Desktop Shortcut Creation](img/DesktopShortcut00.png)